Recap

 In this case our

-variable returns the value, however in some cases we may not want to do this, or perhaps we've updated one part of our data which means another part should be re-fetched.
-In this case we can omit the second argument tomutate
+increment_countervariable returns the value, however in some cases we may not want to do this, or perhaps we’ve updated one part of our data which means another part should be re-fetched.
+In this case we can omit the second argument tomutate.
+If you make this change and run the code you should see that both “incrementing” and “getting” actions are logged.

 Write a generic hook

-, add a new hook function:
+useInvoke.ts, add a new hook function:

 export const useInvoke = <TArgs extends Record<string, any>, TResult>(